December 19, 2012

 Three new ISS Expedition 35 crewmates, NASA astronaut Christopher Cassidy and Roscosmos cosmonauts Pavel Vinogradov and Aleksandr Misurkin, will fly to the station shortly after the TMA-06M's crew departure.

-In addition to Soyuz capsules, Hadfield, Marshburn and Romanenko will also oversee the arrival and departure of three Russian Progress cargo spacecraft, the berthing of Europe's "Albert Einstein" Automated Transfer Vehicle-4 (ATV-4), and the second of the NASA-contracted Space Exploration Technologies (SpaceX) Dragon spacecraft to deliver supplies
+In addition to Soyuz capsules, Hadfield, Marshburn and Romanenko will also oversee the arrival and departure of three Russian Progress cargo spacecraft, the berthing of Europe's "Albert Einstein" Automated Transfer Vehicle-4 (ATV-4), and the second of the NASA-contracted Space Exploration Technologies (SpaceX) Dragon spacecraft to deliver supplies to the station.

 The first of Orbital Science Corporation's Cygnus cargo delivery flights for NASA may also arrive before the three crewmates depart in mid-May 2013.